vuejs/v2.vuejs.org/src/v2/guide/components-custom-events.md

 </label>
 ```

-In that case, the `.native` listener in the parent would silently break.
+The `focus` event is one of the javascript events that don't bubble-up, therefore the `.native` listener in the parent would silently break.
 There would be no errors, but the `onFocus` handler wouldn't be called when we expected it to.

 To solve this problem, Vue provides a `$listeners` property containing an object of listeners being used on the component.
 For example: